msoumik78/msoumik78.github.io/_posts/2017-10-10-memcache-and-redis.markdown

 The command that can be used to retrieve the statistics is  *STATS*

-Following is some code snippets to set and retrieve values from memcache:
+Following is some code snippets to connect to memcache server and then set and retrieve values from memcache:
 {% highlight ruby %}

+//Normally we have to use telnet protocol to connect to memcache
+$telnet 127.0.0.1 11211
+Trying 127.0.0.1...
+Connected to 127.0.0.1.
+Escape character is '^]'.

+// Below command sets the value 'Soumik' against the key 'name'.
+Also expiration time of the cache is set to 900 secs.
+The
-set w3big 0 900 9
+// command returns STORED indicating that the value was indeed stored successfully. set name 0 900 9
-memcached
+Soumik
 STORED

-get w3big
+// Below command retrieves the value set against the key 'name' get name
-VALUE w3big 0 9
+VALUE name 0 9
-memcached
+Soumik
 {% endhighlight %}

 In Java – **SpyMemcached** Client is most popularly used to get / set data with memcached (It returns a Future object post the get / set operation).
 Following is some representative Java code snippet to connect to memcache from java: